 Dr. Long’s chapbook of poems The Eye of Caroline Herschel: A Life in Poems, was recently nominated for a Pushcart Prize by the Pushcart Prize Editorial Board, and noted on two blogs about math and science, including, on March 29, “Cocktail Party Physics” a weekly blog sponsored by Scientific American.

 Anative of Buckhannon, W.Va., Dr. Long has received a James Michener Fellowship, James River Writers Award, Donald Barthelme Fellowship, PEN-Texas Award, Virginia Center for Creative Arts fellowships, and has published in magazines including The Southern Review and Shenandoah.
 She is the author of two books of poems: Imagine a Door and The Eye of Caroline Herschel: A Life in Poems.
-Prior to coming to Lynchburg College, she taught in numerous community and university settings in Austin, Houston, and far west Texas.
+Prior to coming to University of Lynchburg, she taught in numerous community and university settings in Austin, Houston, and far west Texas.
 She will teach at the low-residency master of fine arts program at West Virginia Wesleyan College during the summer of 2014.
 She lives in Charlottesville, Va.

 Listen to her interview on WV public radio.